The M9 is the start of the journey from Scotland's densely populated central belt to the far north of the Highlands.

 Once upon a time the M8 and M9 both terminated at Newbridge Roundabout on the A8 just west of Edinburgh - not good.
-In 1992, the M8 was extended west into Edinburgh from a point about two miles south of Newbridge, and as part of the scheme, the M9 was improved and now continues under the roundabout and along the road the M8 left behind.
-It new terminates on its sibling at a large free-flowing interchange, which makes the whole situation west of Edinburgh considerably tidier.
+In 1992, the M8 was extended east into Edinburgh from a point about two miles south of Newbridge, and as part of the scheme, the M9 was improved and now continues under the roundabout and along the road the M8 left behind.
+Its new end point is at a large free-flowing interchange, which makes the whole situation west of Edinburgh considerably tidier.

 The M9's only spur, a short dual carriageway headed for the Forth Bridge, has grown considerably in importance and stature.
 Until 2007, it gave up a couple of miles short of the bridge, and unburdened its considerable traffic load onto a narrow single carriageway road, the A8000.
 There was great relief when it was extended to reach the A90, and the two-mile extension to this anonymous spur road was one of Scotland's most eagerly awaited transport projects in recent years.

 The spur has now been reclassified as part of the M90 and leads to the new Queensferry Crossing over the Forth.